marco262/my_wiki/data/advancement/feats.md

 ++ Ritual Caster

-//Prerequisite: Intelligence or Wisdom 13 or higher//
+*Prerequisite: Intelligence or Wisdom 13 or higher*

 You have learned a number of spells that you can cast as rituals.
 These spells are written in a ritual book, which you must have in hand while casting one of them.